enthought/Numpy-Tutorial-SciPyConf-2022/README.md

 ![](assets/images/check_env_output.png)

-## Download Tutorial Materials
+## Tutorial Materials

 This GitHub repository is all that is needed in terms of tutorial content.
-The simplest solution is to download the material using this link:
+If you downloaded these materials in step 3 above, there is no need to do so again.
+If not, the simplest solution is to download the material using this link:

 https://github.com/enthought/Numpy-Tutorial-SciPyConf-2022/archive/main.zip